reenphygeorge/ktu-cse-labs/README.md

-# OOPJ
+# DS
-A repo for Object Oriented Programming in Java
+Repo for DS.